Valuations in the Public Sector

 One of the main difficulties in applying IFRS to the public sector is around measurement, and in particular valuation.
 Like the private sector, public sector entities have assets and liabilities but the question of how the benefit of these should be measured in the financial statements has proved an intractable problem.
 There is very little consistency between countries on either what types of asset or liability should be included in public sector accounts, and when they are, whether they are measured on the basis of what they cost to provide or on some form of current value.

 Why does this matter?
 Unlike companies where an obligation to report performance consistently is necessary for investor information and regulatory oversight, governments are sovereign and can set the rules to suit their circumstances.
-However, since governments also borrow in the financial markets, the integrity of their public accounts is becoming a matter of increasing concern, as is the need for comparisons between countries.
-As long ago as 2013 the IMF published a working paper that examined the role of non-financial assets in government accounting and debt management across more than thirty countries.
-This highlighted significant discrepancies and concluded that improving the consistency and transparency of data about the extent and value of assets would improve economic management.
+However, since governments also borrow in the financial markets, the integrity of their public accounts is becoming a matter of increasing concern.
+As long ago as 2013 the IMF published a paper that highlighted significant discrepancies between the approaches taken by goverments to valuing their non financial assets which concluded that improving the consistency and transparency about the extent and value of assets would improve economic management.

-In April 2019 the Board issued a consultation paper for a possible new standard on Measurement that will examine the various measurement bases set out in the Conceptual Framework and provide guidance on their application.
-We submitted comments on this.
-We understand that the IPSAS Board approved an Exposure Draft in late February 2021 and this is expected to be released in early April.
+In April 2019 the IPSAS Board issued a consultation paper for a possible new standard on Measurement to examine various measurement bases and provide guidance on their application.
+We submitted comments on this, which can be seen below.

 In April 2021 the Board issued four Exposure Drafts ED 76, 77, 78 and 79 on related measurement issues.
 These are substantial documents that we have yet to digest but fortunately the closing date for comments is not until 25 October 2021.
 We are aiming to respond and will update this page with our comments.